Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

    let owner = ctx.owner();

-This returns the account address of the contract instance owner, i.e. the account which created the smart contract instance by invoking the init function.
+This returns the account address of the contract instance owner, i.e. the account that created the smart contract instance by invoking the init function.

-Similarly the context has a getter function for the one who send the current message, which triggered this receive function:
+Similarly, the context has a getter function to access the sender of the current message that triggered this receive function:

 .. code-block:: rust

    let sender = ctx.sender();

-Since smart contract instances are capable of sending messages as well as accounts, ``sender`` is of the  ``Address`` type, which is either an account address or a contract instance address.
+Since both accounts and smart-contract instances are capable of sending messages, ``sender`` is of the  ``Address`` type, which is either an account address or a contract instance address.

-To compare the ``sender`` with ``owner`` we can use the |matches_account|_ function defined on the ``sender``, which will only return true if the sender is an account address and is equal to the owner:
+To compare the ``sender`` with ``owner`` we can use the |matches_account|_ function defined on the ``sender``, which will only return true if the sender is an account address that is equal to the owner:

 .. code-block:: rust

    ensure!(sender.matches_account(&owner));

-Next we ensure the state of the piggy bank is ``Intact``, just like previously:
+Next we ensure that the state of the piggy bank is ``Intact``, just like previously:

 .. code-block:: rust